dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 ## Disabling a multi-factor authentication method {#disable}

-You can remove an authenticator application or security keys that are associated with your user profile, if any.
+You can remove a one-time password authenticator application or security keys that are associated with your user profile, if any.
 However, you must have at least one of them enabled at any time.

 <div class="section-steps" markdown="1">
-##### To disable an authenticator application
+##### To disable a one-time password authenticator application

 1. Log in to DNSimple with your user credentials.
 1. Go to your [user page](https://dnsimple.com/user) by selecting the <label>User Settings</label> link under your user menu.